 Our goal is to push forward the rapidly growing field of Computational Engineering by offering high-quality master programs for students who are interested in the field.

-is an initiative of the state of Bavaria to support the education and advancement of highly talented students.
-With the help of the Elitenetzwerk Bayern, we are able to offer an "elite" degree program for the best students in our master programs.
-Outstanding performance in one of the three Master's programs will be honoured by the newly formed academic degree of a "Master of Science with Honours".
+The Elitenetzwerk Bayern is an initiative of the state of Bavaria to support the education and advancement of highly talented students.
+With the help of the Elitenetzwerk Bayern and our two universities, we are able to offer an "elite" degree program for the best students in our master programs.
+Outstanding performance in one of the three Master's programs will be honoured by various, exclusive course offers and by the academic degree of a "Master of Science" with an additional designation with honours.

-For further information about these elite program, please read on in our section "Infomation for students".
+For further information about these elite program, please read on in our section "Infomation for prospective students".

 BGCE is a partner of IGSSE, TUM's International Graduate School of Science and Engineering.